I Built hilogiclabs.com with AI — Inside the Architecture of 30+ Pages & 40+ APIs

 I wanted to prove something to our team — one person plus AI can build a production-grade system.
 Not a prototype.
 Not a demo.

-A system with CMS, Blog, Courses, Payment, Multi-language, Admin Panel, and Email Automation — all running live at idea2logic.com.
+A system with CMS, Blog, Courses, Payment, Multi-language, Admin Panel, and Email Automation — all running live at hilogiclabs.com.

 And I needed the team to understand that architecture — how you structure the system — determines whether it can scale, whether it's easy to maintain, and what the cost looks like long-term.

-When I started building idea2logic.com, I picked a Monolith architecture — frontend and backend in the same process, deployed on a single server.
+When I started building hilogiclabs.com, I picked a Monolith architecture — frontend and backend in the same process, deployed on a single server.

 The reasoning was simple.
 I was building solo.
 Cost had to be low.
 And I needed results fast.